Archivist062/sierra_lang/README.md

 # sierra_lang
 The Sierra programming language

-Its a compile that compiles to c (for now), everything is manipulated at binary level.
+Its a compiler that compiles to c (for now), everything is manipulated at binary level.